-Assignment 4 - AMOS II Database Project - Molecular Geometry
+Assignment IV - Amos II Database Project Molecular Biology

-1.1 Goals
+1. Goals

-The exercise consists of the development of a small molecular geometry database application for storing and retrieving information about molecules by implementing schema definitions and queries in AMOSQL, the query language of AMOS II.
-The goal of this exercise is to give a practical experience to develop a small database application using an object-relational database management system including an object-relational query language.
-Few commercial systems exist yet, but most large relational database vendors have started to introduce extensions from the latest SQL99 standard to their current products or new objectrelational database systems.
-In this assignment the students will work with the AMOS II object-relational DBMS which is a research prototype system being developed at Uppsala Database Laboratory, Uppsala University.
+The goal of this exercise is to give a practical experience in developing of a small database application using an object-relational database management system.
+Very few commercial systems exist yet, but most large relational database vendors have started to introduce extensions to their current products or new object-relational database systems.
+In this assignment the students will work with the AMOS II object-relational DBMS, which is a research prototype system being developed at Uppsala Database Laboratory, Uppsala University.